ps1899/Genetic-Algorithm-TSP/README.md

 Why Genetic Algorithm is used in Computer Science?
 Genetic algorithms (GAs) are used in computer science for optimization and search problems.
 They are inspired by the process of natural selection and evolution in biological systems.
 GAs provide a heuristic, population-based approach to find near-optimal solutions to complex problems.
-Here are a few reasons why genetic algorithms are used in computer science:
+Here are a few reasons why GAs can be used in computer science:
-1. *Optimization*: Genetic algorithms excel at solving optimization problems where the goal is to find the best solution among a large search space.
+1. *Optimization*: GAs excel at solving optimization problems where the goal is to find the best solution among a large search space.
 They can handle both single-objective and multi-objective optimization problems efficiently.
-2. *Parallelization*: Genetic algorithms are inherently parallelizable since they operate on a population of solutions simultaneously.
+2. *Parallelization*: GAs are inherently parallelizable since they operate on a population of solutions simultaneously.
 This characteristic allows them to take advantage of parallel computing architectures, such as multi-core processors or distributed systems, to speed up the search process.
-3. *Complex and Nonlinear Problems*: Genetic algorithms can handle complex and nonlinear problems effectively.
+3. *Complex and Nonlinear Problems*: GAs can handle complex and nonlinear problems effectively.
 They are particularly useful when the relationship between input variables and the objective function is not well-defined or exhibits nonlinearity.

 </br>